Kreme05/Messaging-System/README.md

-## Project Structure - Secret Agent Messaging System
+## Project Structure - Messaging System
 - A modular Java project that models secure communication between agents, featuring auto-incremented IDs, security clearances, messaging with encryption, and a custom inbox system.

 ## 📌 Features by Stage